NzauM/Akan-name-generator./readme.md

 - Save it to the directiry of your choice
 - Open your terminal in the directory of the project
 - Move to the vscode where the coding was done
-- I added the changes as i commit to the git
+- Work on the changes as you like
+- Push the project to your repository.

 ## Technologies Used